A Brief History of Heidelberg University

 Graduate Studies at Heidelberg

 There are four graduate studies programs: Master of Arts in Counseling (MAC), Master of Arts in Education (MAE), Master of Business Administration (MBA) and Master of Music Education (MME).
 The Graduate Studies Office is located in the Aigler Alumni Building (pictured left) where you will find the Administrative Assistant, who manages current student information for all four of Heidelberg's Graduate Programs.
 Also in this building are the Social Sciences and the Master of Arts in Counseling programs.
-Graduate Admissions is housed within the Office of Admissions located in University Hall (pictured above).
-Dr. Cinzia Cross and Melissa Nye are available to help you throughout the admissions process.
+Graduate Admissions is housed within University Hall (pictured above).
+They are available to help you throughout the admissions process.
 They can be reached at 419-448-2602 or firstname.lastname@example.org.